 To support sound corporate governance and processes, the Board formed various Board Committees namely the Nominating Committee, the Remuneration Committee, the Risk Management Committee and the Audit Committee ("the Committees") in accordance with the requirements of BNM's Corporate Governance Policy Document.

 The roles and members of the Committees are as provided below.

 Nominating Committee

-The Nominating Committee ("NC") comprises five (5) members, as follows;
+As at the date of this report, the Nominating Committee ("NC") comprises five (5) members, as follows: